MicrosoftDocs/SupportArticles-docs/support/windows-hardware/drivers/incorrect-mpio-path-state.md

 ## Symptoms

-The Internet Small Computer System Interface (iSCSI) initiator may show the incorrect MPIO path state when you use storage arrays that support ALUA.
+The Internet Small Computer System Interface (iSCSI) initiator may show the incorrect Multipath I/O (MPIO) path state when you use storage arrays that support ALUA.

 ## Cause